Bio724/Bio724-Lecture-Notes/lecture-filesystems-terminals-unix/getting-help-unix.md

 ## `info`

-`info` is another help program available on Unix systems built around the GNU core utilities.  `info` is typically wordier annd more detaile and often includes examples of use.
+`info` is another help program available on Unix systems built around the GNU core utilities.  `info` is typically wordier and more detailed and often includes examples of use.

 Example: